cerebral-technology/alexmill.github.io/posts/_posts/2016-01-29-medium-seo-rel-canonical-tag-cross-posting-via-rss.md

 I recently came across [this post by Saul Carlin](https://medium.com/@saul/creating-medium-stories-via-rss-c2ac93d08288#.x7n4uvdd2) of Medium, in which he describes the process of automatically syndicating content from your blog via [IFTTT](https://ifttt.com/) and RSS.
 At the very bottom of the post are two sentences that mention how to configure the canonical URL for your syndicated posts.

 I had never heard of a way to set a canonical URL on Medium posts, so this naturally piqued my interest.
 After testing out the process (Blog → RSS → IFTTT → Medium), I was pleasantly surprised by the results.
-The post you're reading right now was originally posted on my blog and syndicated to Medium via IFTTT.
-If you'll look at the source code of the post on Medium, you'll see a canonical link tag pointing to my personal domain.
+The post you're reading right now was [originally posted on my blog](http://alex.miller.im/posts/medium-seo-rel-canonical-tag-cross-posting-via-rss/) and syndicated to Medium via IFTTT.
+If you'll look at the source code of [this post on Medium](https://medium.com/@alexpmiller/using-rel-canonical-tag-on-medium-for-seo-69435e227f18, you'll see a canonical link tag pointing to my personal domain.

 <figure>
 <img title="rel='canonical' tags on Medium for SEO" alt="rel='canonical' tags on Medium for SEO" src="http://alex.miller.im/img/medium-canonical.PNG">